 If you believe your policy or coverage has been or will be wrongly canceled, rescinded or not renewed, please refer to "Grievances Involving the Cancellation, Rescission or Non-Renewal of Health Plan" in Section 8.
 Overseeing Your Health Care Decisions to learn how to request a review by the Department of Managed Care ("DMHC") Director.

-Other Reasons for Termination of Coverage Related to Loss of Eligibility establishes his or her Primary Residence outside the state of California.
+Other Reasons for Termination of Coverage Related to Loss of Eligibility

 In addition to terminating the Group Agreement, UnitedHealthcare may terminate a Member's coverage for any of the following reasons related to loss of eligibility: